TikTok Is DIYing Bronzing Drops — But Does It Work?

 Advertisement

-Fake tan products are not exclusive to lighter skin tones.
-The product has many benefits for darker skin, including evening out skin tone and minimizing the appearance of hyperpigmentation.
-Last spring, Refinery29's Unbothered editor L'Oréal Blackett wrote about her love of self-tanning drops, specifically the aforementioned Tan-Luxe drops.

-Lastly, if you’re after more of a short-lived glow, Belle recommends mixing cream contour with a couple of drops of facial oil and applying with a brush.
+Lastly, if you’re after more of a short-lived glow, Belle recommends mixing cream contour (like the viral Westman Atelier contour stick) with a couple of drops of facial oil and applying with a brush.
 "I also love mixing a moisturizer with self-tan drops," she says.
 "This works well to create a naturally bronzed look as the moisturizer can help hydrate the skin and create a smoother surface for the self-tan drops, resulting in a more natural and even-looking tan."
-Moisturizer can also help to slow down the absorption rate of the self-tan drops, adds Belle, which gives you more time to blend the product (whether you’re using a brush or your fingers) and ensure that it is applied evenly across the skin.
+Moisturiser can also help to slow down the absorption rate of the self-tan drops, adds Belle, which gives you more time to blend the product (whether you’re using a brush or your fingers) and ensure that it is applied evenly across the skin.
 Belle's go-to is Coco and Eve Sunny Honey Bronzing Face Drops, which swerve the patchy finish.